dmrlobo2002/Schedule-a-Doc/Sprint4.md

 8. Asserts that the retrieved user properties match the properties of the test user created in step 3.
 9. Deletes the test user from the userCollection.

+### `TestCreateUserInvalidData`
+The `TestCreateUserInvalidData` test function tests the behavior of the routes.CreateUser API endpoint when it is called with invalid data.
+The function does the following:

+1. Creates a MongoDB client using the mongo.NewClient function and passing the connection string "mongodb+srv://cen3031:cen3031@cluster0.j5xkmde.mongodb.net/?retrxyWrites=true&w=majority".
+2. Connects to the MongoDB server using the client.Connect function.
+3. Creates a gin router and adds the routes.CreateUser API endpoint to it.
+4. Creates a JSON string representing an invalid user with empty values for all fields.
+5. Sends a POST request to the routes.CreateUser endpoint with the JSON string as the request body.
+6. Checks that the response status code is http.StatusBadRequest.

+### `TestGetAllDoctors`
+The `TestGetAllDoctors` test function tests the behavior of the routes.GetAllDoctors API endpoint, which returns all doctor users in the database.
+The function does the following:

+1. Creates a MongoDB client using the mongo.NewClient function and passing the connection string "mongodb+srv://cen3031:cen3031@cluster0.j5xkmde.mongodb.net/?retrxyWrites=true&w=majority".
+2. Connects to the MongoDB server using the client.Connect function.
+3. Creates a userCollection variable for the "users" collection.
+4. Creates a gin router and adds the routes.GetAllDoctors API endpoint to it.
+5. Calls the createTestDoctor helper function twice to create two test doctor users in the database.
+6. Sends a GET request to the routes.GetAllDoctors endpoint.
+7. Checks that the response status code is http.StatusOK.
+8. Unmarshals the response body into a GetAllDoctorsResponse struct.
+9. Checks that the two test doctor users are present in the response.
+10. Calls the deleteTestUser helper function to delete the test doctor users from the database.